 Where to start

 With the deal done, the ‘transition checklist’ service online is a great place to check what you need for your specific business.
 It is worth noting that every business has different needs and requirements.
-Found on www.gov.uk/transition, follow the steps to Transition enlightenment.
-With over 50% of UK businesses declaring they are not ready for the majority of the measures and immediate concerns directed at lockdown and tiers, breaking down the information and tasks to be done is best approached step by step.
+Found on www.gov.uk/transition, follow the steps or use the checklist on this page.
+With over 50% of UK businesses declaring they were not ready for the majority of the measures and immediate concerns directed at lockdown and tiers, breaking down the information and tasks to be done is best approached step by step.